jordanholtdev/photography-portfolio-site/README.md

 I created this site as a way to learn Bootstrap and how to layout a static portfolio site.

-You can view a live version of the site here: [Portfolio](https://compassionate-cori-673c0d.netlify.app)

 ### Features

 * Grid Style Layout